-After marveling for some time over the lush forest, we came to a sign directing us either to North Point or Roland Bay.
-I had no idea what was waiting on the end of the trail so we chose Roland Bay on a whim.
-When we came out of the trees, we had reached the beach– and lo and behold– Skookumchuck Narrows.
-Skookumchuck is a Chinook First Nations word meaning “strong water”.
-That should have been my first clue.
-I would later learn that one of the greatest natural spectacles in British Columbia occurs in the Skookumchuck Narrows.
+After about one hour of walking (4 km hike), you will reach Skookumchuck Narrows.
+Skookumchuck is a Chinook First Nations word meaning “strong water” and this area is home to one of the greatest natural spectacles in British Columbia.
 Twice daily, nature puts on a show as the tide changes and the flow of saltwater switches, reversing the direction and power of these incredibly turbulent rapids.
-The difference in water levels between one side of the rapids and the other sometimes exceeds 9ft in height, with 200 billion gallons of water flowing through the Skookumchuck Narrows connecting Sechelt and Jervis Inlets.
+The difference in water levels between one side of the rapids and the other sometimes exceeds 9 feet in height, with 200 billion gallons of water flowing through the Skookumchuck Narrows connecting Sechelt and Jervis inlets.
 The Sechelt Rapids are famous for their spectacular whirlpools and, for extreme kayakers and divers, “Skook” is one of the great white-water wonders of the world, attracting thrill-seekers from across the globe.

-The trick is timing your hike right.
-You can check out the tide charts but the easiest way is to look at the Skookumchuck viewing times.
-The best waves are on the XL flood tide and viewed from Roland Bay.
-To my luck, that happened to be the scene we came up on my very first unsuspected hike to the Skook.
-A line up of kayakers awaited their turn to paddle the giant standing waves.
-Each one would plunge into the wave and flip and twist with a simple pull of the paddle!
-I could have sat there for hours and watched but as the sun continued to go down we decided to make our way back.
-You should allow about 45 minutes to an hour each way on the trail.
-On the ebb tide– try for North Point, which offers the best viewing from an open rocky outcrop (with fencing for safety) to see the gurgling whirlpools.
+To view the rapids, you must time your hike right.
+Make sure to check out the tide charts and the Skookumchuck viewing times.
+The best waves are on the XL flood tide and viewed from Roland Bay, along the hiking route.
+Allow about 45 minutes to one hour each way on the trail.
+On the ebb tide, head for North Point, which offers the best viewing from an open rocky outcrop (with fencing for safety) to see the gurgling whirlpools.
 There is also an abundance of marine life along the shores.
 A variety of sea stars, urchins, crabs, sea cucumbers and all sorts of interesting creatures call Skookumchuck Narrows their home.

-Now for the disclaimer– while incredible, the rapids get their name for a reason.
-Please use utmost caution when near the water, especially with small children and pets who should be under constant supervision during this time.
+While incredible, the rapids get their name for a reason.
+Use caution when near the water, especially with small children and pets who should be under constant supervision during this time.
 The waters are for highly experienced paddlers, divers, and boaters only and are extremely dangerous.

-*Direction to trailhead: Drive north from Sechelt on Hwy 101 toward the Earl’s Cove ferry terminal.
-Take a right on Egmont Road just before the ferry (you’ll be sure to see the signs for “Home of the Skookumchuck Narrows”).
-Follow Egmont Road approximately 6km until you see the signs for the Skookumchuck Narrows Provincial Park on your right.
-There is a long row of parking along Egmont Road but it can get quite busy on summer weekends so plan accordingly.
-Then just follow the signs from the parking area to the trail.
-It’s well marked so you can’t miss it.
+Drive north from Sechelt on Highway 101 toward the Earl’s Cove ferry terminal.
+Take a right on Egmont Road just before the ferry (you’ll see the signs for “Home of the Skookumchuck Narrows”).
+Follow Egmont Road approximately 6 km until you see the signs for the Skookumchuck Narrows Provincial Park on your right.
+There is a long row of parking along Egmont Road but it can get quite busy on summer weekends, so plan accordingly.
+Then just follow the signs from the parking area to the trail that is well marked.